 Recovery Time Objective (RTO) is defined as the maximum acceptable length of time an application can be down or the maximum tolerable outage the organization endures without causing significant damage to a business after a disaster, failure, or any unacceptable event occurs.

-Recovery Time Objective is a targeted duration time wherein applications, systems, and/or processes survive a downtime and are non-functioning before the disruption begins.
+Recovery Time Objective is a targeted duration time wherein applications, systems, and/or processes survive downtime and are non-functioning before the disruption begins.
 The RTO is of paramount importance to determine the length of time to prioritize applications and processes within the RTO parameters.
 In the data protection plan and disaster recovery strategy, RTO answers the question, “what is the target time established for services restoration after a service disruption notification?”

 RTOs can determine:

-What IT preparations should be designed for implementing the disaster recovery plan
+- What IT preparations should be designed for implementing the disaster recovery plan

 An RTO metric sets the target expectation for the IT team in advance as it determines the threshold as to how quickly the system or application can be recovered after the downtime and bring your system back online.
 After defining this measure in terms of the amount of “real-time” to restore the system, you can then plan your recovery strategy to get the service operational again.
-To calculate RTO, you must consider the losses associated with a break in the (BCP) Business Continuity Plan recovery time objective along with business impact analysis that explains the short-term or long-term effects of business interruption of services.
+To calculate RTO, you must consider the losses associated with a break in the (BCP) Business Continuity Plan recovery time objective.
+Also include an impact analysis that explains the short-term or long-term effects of business interruption of services.
 This includes risks, lost revenue, expenses, customer-facing applications, mission-critical applications, and less-priority applications that are affected or will become unavailable.
 RTO is more concerned with the downtime and time limitations for the data recovery process.

-Cost/benefit equation for recovery solutions
+- Cost/benefit equation for recovery solutions

-Priority applications of individual systems and data
+- Priority applications of individual systems and data

-Outage and mitigation cost
+- Outage and mitigation cost

-The complexity of the recovery procedure
+- The complexity of the recovery procedure

 RTO Sample Intervals

-The measurement of RTO is a time of survival after the damage has been identified.
 Achieving a near-zero RTO is costly for most IT enterprises, but it’s possible to achieve if you are prioritizing applications and data.
 For less business-critical applications, the RTO clock might consume longer objective times than usual.
 Near-zero RTO plans for mission-critical applications might require you to consider immediate failover capability.

 As you calculate RTO (Recovery Time Objective) for your business units, consider these sample intervals:

-1 Hour: This interval is for redundant data backup on external hard drives.
+This interval is for redundant data backup on external hard drives.

-RTO, the Zmanda Way
+Achieve RTO, the Zmanda Way